 - Webcam, speakers/headphones, and microphone are needed for the live sessions.
 Please be prepared to be on camera for group discussions.

 Diverse backgrounds, embodiments, and experiences are essential to the critical thinking endeavor at the heart of education.
 NWCPHP brings this principle to our programs and trainings.
-As such, scholars are expected:
+As such, participants are expected:

 - To respect individual differences, which may include, but are not limited to, age, cultural background, disability, ethnicity, family status, gender, immigration status, national origin, race, religion, sex, sexual orientation, socioeconomic status, and veteran status.